amandauppgard/fullstackopen/part3/README.md

-The phonbook backend from exercise 3.9 and forward can be found at https://github.com/amandauppgard/phonebook-backend
+The phonebook backend from exercise 3.9 and forward can be found at https://github.com/amandauppgard/phonebook-backend